leandroeguia/leandroeguia/README.md

 # Leandro Eguía
-Computer Engineer at @UNLP  |  Ssr.
-Software Developer
+Computer Engineer @UNLP  | Software Engineer @MercadoLibre
 ## 🧐 About
 I'm a fullstack Software Engineer with the mission of build efficient and client-oriented software solutions.
 I have experience in Java development, mostly web application oriented.
 <br>